2023 KQ14: Orbit

 Diagram showing the orbits of the four known sednoids (colored pink), with their names labeled.
 The orbit of points to the bottom left, opposite of the other sednoids.
 The Kuiper belt (colored red) is shown for scale.

 follows an extremely wide elliptical orbit around the Sun, whose distance with respect to the Solar System barycenter (Note: Orbital elements of TNOs use the Solar System Barycenter (SSB) as the frame of reference.
 Due to planetary perturbations, the Sun revolves around the SSB at non-negligible distances, so heliocentric-frame orbital elements and distances can vary in short timescales as shown in JPL-Horizons.) ranges from 65.9 astronomical units (AU) at perihelion to 438 AU at aphelion.
 It takes roughly 4,000 years for to complete one orbit. 's barycentric orbit has a semi-major axis of 252 AU, eccentricity of 0.739, and an inclination of 11° with respect to the ecliptic. was 71.0 AU away from the Sun when it was discovered, and it will pass perihelion in February 2063.

 is one of the four known distant TNOs (as of 2025) whose perihelion distances are greater than q = 60 AU and whose semi-major axes are greater than a = 200 AU.
 These TNOs are sometimes known as sednoids. has the third farthest perihelion among the known TNOs, following (q = 80.6 AU) and (q = 76.3 AU). is far enough away from Neptune (a = 30 AU) that its orbit is barely affected by the planet's gravity.
 Because is detached from the gravitational influence of the known planets, its orbit is dynamically stable for billions of years and had likely remained unchanged since the beginning of the Solar System 4.5 billion years ago.
-This suggests that external gravitational influences must be responsible for forming the orbits of and the sednoids—possible sources include a passing rogue star or planet, a distant unseen planet ("Planet Nine"), migration of the Sun through different parts of the Milky Way, or other stars in the Sun's birth cluster.
+This suggests that external gravitational influences must be responsible for forming the orbits of and the sednoids—possible sources include a passing star, a rogue planet formed in the Solar System, a distant unseen planet ("Planet Nine"), migration of the Sun through different parts of the Milky Way, or other stars in the Sun's birth cluster.